PLCnext/SampleRuntime/getting-started/Part-07/README.md

 The source files for this application are located in the [src](https://github.com/PLCnext/SampleRuntime/tree/master/src) directory of this repository.

-Support files for this application - which were used in earlier articles in this series - are also available in this repository:
-- `.acf.config` and `.acf.settings` files are located in the [data](https://github.com/PLCnext/SampleRuntime/tree/master/data) folder.
-- The CMakeLists.txt file is located in the [root](https://github.com/PLCnext/SampleRuntime) of the repository.
-- The build script is located in the [tools](https://github.com/PLCnext/SampleRuntime/tree/master/tools) folder.

 ### Building and installing the application

 Once you you have completed all parts of the series up to this point, you can build the Sample Runtime application as follows: